ChilliCream/hotchocolate-docs/docs/schema-object-type.md

   .Create();
 ```

+## Resolvers

-Schema types will also allow me to add fields that are not on our current model.
+Schema types will also allow us to add fields that are not on our current model.
 Lets say we have the following C# model:

 ```csharp